sense-base/sense_template/README.md

 ```
 ros2 pkg create sense_template --build-type ament_python
 ```
+* NOTES.
+  * Pure Python packages should use the ament_python build type in most cases.
+  * To create an ament_python package, see Creating your first ROS 2 package. ament_cmake_python should only be used in cases where that is not possible, like when mixing C/C++ and Python code. [:link:](https://docs.ros.org/en/humble/How-To-Guides/Ament-CMake-Python-Documentation.html#ament-cmake-python-user-documentation)

 ## Local development with pre-commit
 See [here](https://github.com/sense-base/.github/tree/main/profile#using-uv) to install uv virtual environment.